Karthik2486/Karthik2486/README.md

 ### Hi there 👋, I am Karthik B.
 #### I am pursuing Robotics and Automation.
-#### I enjoy learning Robotics and I have a great interest in DeepLearning and ROS.
+#### I enjoy learning Robotics and I have a great interest in Deep Learning, Machine Learning and ROS.

-Skills: Python, c++, TensorFlow
+Skills: Python, c++, TensorFlow, Pandas, NumPy

-- 🔭 I’m currently working on DeepLearning Image classification.
+- 🔭 I’m currently working on DeepLearning Image classification and ROS projects
-- 🌱 I’m currently learning ROS, AI and DL
+- 🌱 I’m currently learning ROS and AI
 - 💬 Ask me about Anything
 - 📫 How to reach me: karthikjudo700@gmail.com